rage/tmc-cli-rust/README.md

 *Or*

-Give suitable course name as an argument `tmc download -c [COURSE_NAME` and use `-d` flag to download to the current directory.
+Give suitable course name as an argument and use `-d` flag to download to the current directory: `tmc download -c [COURSE_NAME] -d`.

 ```
 ~ $ tmc download